kfish/micrograd-cpp-2023/README.md

 };
 ```

+We make an alias for the type of such a sequence, like `Layers<3, 4, 4, 1>`:

 ```c++
 template <typename T, size_t Nin, size_t...
 Nouts>
 using Layers = typename BuildLayers<T, Nin, Nouts...>::type;
 ```

+and a helper to extract the final number of outputs, eg. `LayersNout<3, 4, 4, 1>` is 1:

 ```c++
 template <typename T, size_t Nin, size_t...
 Nouts>